Intelligence and Security (CP-35)

 Manual requests for training are no longer accepted by the Career Programs.
 Additionally, RASS is no longer used for training requests.
 CP 35 Training requests are now submitted electronically using the GoArmyEd portal: https://www.goarmyed.com/

 IMPORTANT: : Careerist must submit their travel voucher NLT 5 days upon return from travel.

 |Long-Term Training and/or Full-Time and Part-Time University Training|

 Click on Application Package below (Abbreviated Format not acceptable).
 The suspense dates for nominations will open annually each year.

-Careerists are urged to submit their applications as soon as possible for consideration, through their supervisor, the Activity Career Program Manager, and ACOM, ASCC OR DRU to:
+Careerists are urged to submit their applications as soon as possible for consideration through their supervisor to the Command Career Program Manager and/or Training Manager.

 |Training Opportunities Available|